dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 Dendron currently has trouble parsing notes larger than 1MB in size.
 Check if you have any notes like this and move them out of your workspace.

+### Book a one on one

+If all else fails, schedule a diagnostic session.

 ## Send a support request

 If none of the troubleshooting methods work, you can ping kevin on Discord or submit a github issue.